stefrabre1/antGenomeFiles/README.md

 # antGenomeFiles
 Various python scripts which are used to analyze and organize genomic data.

-The first script: VcfToMst translates data output from [unfiltered VCF](https://vcftools.github.io/index.html), into a format which can be input into [MST_Map](http://www.mstmap.org/) for the creation of linkage maps.
+The first script: vcfToMst translates data output from [unfiltered VCF](https://vcftools.github.io/index.html) into a format which can be input into [MST_Map](http://www.mstmap.org/) for the creation of linkage maps.

 The second script: scaffoldGapFinder is a diagnostic script which reads the output of MSTMap and highlights large linkage groups and significant gaps between scaffolds.